 Araya explains that the “mind is constantly trying to minimize the discrepancy between expectations and the info coming from sensory signals” (2019).
 Sometimes minimizing discrepancy is done through updating predictions based on new sensory information.
 Barrett teaches that these prediction errors are not problems.
 She explains, “they are a normal part of the operating instructions of you brain as it take in sensory input” (2017, p.
 62).

 Another way we may lessen the cognitive dissonance between predictions and sensory information is to filter information from either the external environment or interoception.
-We ignore conflicting feedback and stick with our original predictions.
+However, our tendency is to ignore conflicting feedback and stick with our original predictions.

 Conditions Interfering with Interoception of Bodily Feeling